olegkrivtsov/using-zend-framework-3-book/README.md

 For modifying the Markdown source of the book, please use [Notepad++](https://notepad-plus-plus.org/) text editor (this allows to avoid problems with encoding, etc).
 Also ensure that you use 4 spaces instead of tabs.

-For editing SVG images, you can use [Inkscape](https://inkscape.org/ru/download/) editor (the images were originally created in this program.
+For editing SVG images, you can use [Inkscape](https://inkscape.org/ru/download/) editor (the images were originally created in this program).
 For editing `.graphml` diagrams, please use [yEd Graph Editor](https://www.yworks.com/products/yed).

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.